 Who will be the Lib Dems’ next leader?

+Nominations to be the new leader of the Liberal Democrats close on Thursday 9 July.

-Sir Ed Davey and Layla Moran are both vying for the top spot.
+Acting leader Sir Ed Davey and the party’s education spokesperson, Layla Moran, are vying for the position.

+They both spoke to BBC Political Correspondent Jessica Parker about their hopes of reviving the party after its 2019 election losses.

 -